General Resort Information

 One bus runs to Blizzard Beach.

-Transportation to Downtown Disney.
+Transportation to Disney Springs.
 Boats depart daily from French Quarter every 20 minutes from 11:00am to 4:00pm. and every 10 minutes from 4:00pm to 11:00pm.
 Due to popularity and limited seating capacity, you may experience an extended wait before boarding.
 All guests may have to exit boat at the destination and reboard at the queue line for return trip.
 The boat dock is in the back of the hotel property.

 Is the transportation service good?